 This feature is particularly beneficial for call centres, sales teams and account management teams in the technology industries.
 Busy lamp field is also an excellent presence detection tool for small business receptionists.
 If you have your handset set to Do Not Disturb, your phone will not ring but BLF grants you visibility over incoming call volume.

-More Human Touch Features Coming Soon!
+More Customer Experience Features Coming Soon!